wraithan/resume/docs/gigs.rst

 ******************************************

 My first full time gig working in Node.js, and it was an amazing experience.
-I've was able to connect with so much of the Node.js community via my work for New Relic.
+I was able to connect with so much of the Node.js community via my work for New Relic.
 The Node.js Agent is the library New Relic customers install in their Node.js applications which monitors it and sends data back to New Relic servers for analysis.